mcg56/ENMT482-Filtering/doc/instructions/assignment-brief.md

 1. Each sensor has an observation model of the form: $$Z = h(X) + V(X),$$ so you should determine $h(X)$ and $f_V(v; x)$ for each sensor from the calibration data.

+2. First plot the measured data as a function of $x$.

-2. A good fit should have a zero-mean error.
+3. Postulate a function, $h(x)$, to fit the data.
+A good fit should have a zero-mean error.

-3. Some sensors have many outliers that you will need to exclude.
+4. Some sensors have many outliers that you will need to exclude.
+You may need to use iteration.

+5. You can determine the variance of $V$ from the residuals between the measured and modelled data.

-4. To determine the motion model, I suggest estimating the measured speed and comparing this with the commanded speed.
+6. To determine the motion model, I suggest estimating the measured speed and comparing this with the commanded speed.

 Part B (Particle filter)
 ------------------------
 I have replicated the example in Lecture 12 using a Turtlebot robot, with fiducial markers for the beacons.
 You can see some of these markers placed around the Automation lab and the hallway, along the route we used for the lab.
 An image of one of these markers can be used to estimate the six-degree-of-freedom transformation between the robot and the marker, but for our purposes I've just kept $x$, $y$ and rotation.
 The variance of the estimate is approximately proportional to the square of the distance between the robot and the marker.

 Your task is to implement a particle filter which uses the beacon observations and either odometry and/or commanded velocity/rotation rate to estimate the robot's location.
 You are provided with one dataset as a CSV file, containing a ``true'' position from SLAM, estimated positions from odometry, the commanded forward speed and rotation rate, and the ID and position of any beacon observations.
 When two beacons are visible to the camera, there are two rows with the same time and position but different beacon observations.
 Additionally, you are provided with a CSV file containing the location of each beacon.
-Again, some Python example code is provided (I had to restrain myself from using classes).
+Again, some Python example code is provided (I had to restrain myself to not use classes).

 If you wish, you may use the true position to initialise your particles, but you must not use it after that.
 For extra credit, make your implementation robust to unknown starting positions.